K-Radar: 4D Radar Object Detection for Autonomous Driving in Various Weather Conditions: K-Radar

 Through the BEV-2D, we can intuitively verify the robustness of 4D Radars to adverse weather conditions as shown in Figure \ref{kradar}.
 As mentioned earlier, camera and Lidar measurements can deteriorate under adverse weather conditions such as rain, sleet, and snow.
 In Figure \ref{kradar}-(e,f), we show that the measurements of a Lidar for a long-distance object are lost in heavy snow conditions.
 However, the BEV-2D of the 4DRT clearly indicate the object with high-power measurements on the edge of the bounding box of the objects.

 Even with the BFS-2D, it is still challenging for a human annotator to recognize the shape of objects appearing on the frame and accurately annotate the corresponding 3D bounding boxes.
-Therefore, we create a tool that enable 3D bounding boxes annotation in Lidar point clouds where object shapes are more recognizable.
+Therefore, we create a tool that enables 3D bounding boxes annotation in LPCs where object shapes are more recognizable.
 In addition, we use the BEV-2D to help the annotators in the case of lost Lidar measurements due to adverse weather conditions.
-The details are covered in Appendix D.
+The details are covered in Appendix {D.1}.

-We also present a tool for frame-by-frame calibration of the BEV-2D and the Lidar point cloud to transform the 3D bounding box labels from the Lidar coordinate frame to the 4D Radar coordinate frame.
-The calibration tool supports a resolution of 1 cm per pixel with a maximum error of 0.5 cm.
+We also present a tool for frame-by-frame calibration of the BEV-2D and the LPC to transform the 3D bounding box labels from the Lidar coordinate frame to the 4D Radar coordinate frame.
+The calibration tool supports a resolution of 1 cm per pixel with a maximum error of 0.5 cm. {The details of calibration between 4D Radar and Lidar are covered in Appendix D.2}.

+{Additionally, we precisely obtain the calibration parameter between Lidar and the camera through a series of processes detailed in Appendix D.3.
+The calibration process between Lidar and camera enables the 3D bounding boxes and LPCs to be projected accurately onto camera images, which is crucial for multi-modal sensor fusion study, and can be used to produce dense depth maps for monocular depth estimation study.}